Independent Labour Party: World War II and beyond

 As in 1914, the ILP opposed World War II on ethical grounds, and turned to the left.
 One aspect of its leftist policies in this period was that it opposed the war-time truce between the major parties and actively contested Parliamentary elections.
-In one such contest, the Cardiff East by-election in 1942, this resulted in the bizarre situation that the local Labour and Communist machinery campaigned against ILP candidate Fenner Brockway in favour of a Conservative.
+One such contest, the Cardiff East by-election in 1942, resulted in the bizarre situation that the local Labour and Communist machinery campaigned against ILP candidate Fenner Brockway in favour of a Conservative.

 The ILP still had some significant strength at the end of the war, but it went into crisis shortly afterwards.
 At the 1945 general election it retained three MPs, all in Glasgow, although only one of them had a Labour opponent.
 Its conference rejected calls to reaffiliate to the Labour Party.
 A major blow came in 1946 when the party's best known public spokesman, James Maxton MP, died.
 The ILP narrowly held his seat in the 1946 Glasgow Bridgeton by-election (against a Labour opponent).
 However, all its MPs defected to Labour at various stages in 1947, and the party was roundly defeated at the 1948 Glasgow Camlachie by-election, in a seat it had won easily only three years earlier.
 The party was never again able to win a significant vote in a parliamentary election.

 Despite these blows, the ILP continued.
 Throughout the 1950s and into the early 1960s it pioneered opposition to nuclear weapons and sought to publicise ideas such as workers' control.
 It also maintained links with the remnants of its fraternal groups, such as the POUM, who were in exile, as well as campaigning for decolonisation.

 In the 1970s, the ILP reassessed its views on the Labour Party, and in 1975 it renamed itself Independent Labour Publications and became a pressure group inside Labour.